-The organizers of Croatia’s debuting round of the World Rally Championship are looking to become the first event to bring fans back to the stages since September last year.
+The organizer of Croatia’s debuting round of the World Rally Championship are looking to become the first event to bring fans back to the stages since September last year.

-The full route for the Croatia Rally will be revealed next week, but president of the organizing committee Daniel Šaškin talked about how keen his team is to see people lining the route from April 22-25.
+The full route for Rally Croatia will be revealed next week, but president of the organizing committee Daniel Šaškin talked about how keen his team is to see people lining the route from April 22-25.

 “We chose the trails carefully to avoid crowds, but also to enable the audience to be there and enjoy the attractive race,” he said.

 “We hope that the epidemiological situation will allow that.
 The WRC is also an excellent opportunity to show the entire world the most beautiful parts of our country.